tfelix/bestia-docs/content/docs/mechanics/general.md

 {{< /tab >}}
 {{< /tabs >}}

 A threat does not necessarily have to be perceived directly.
 A meteor, or severe flooding, can take place far away, changing parts of the world without much of the player community noticing but permanently shaping and changing the world.
-A subtle fear of this change should always haunt players.
+A subtle fear of this event creeping up should always haunt players.

-Possible events are:

-* Meteorite Impact
-* Extreme Weathers (Storms or extreme cold over multiple days)
+Not described events:

-* Vulcanic eruptions
+* Vulcanic Activity
 * Tsunami / Permanent Flooding
-* Wildfire / Mana Fires
-* Opening of a Rift and pouring in strong Bestias
-* World bosses showing up
+* Metorite Impact
+* Iceage
+* The Great Drought
-* Mana cristallization making the land uninhabitable
+* Mana Burn
+* The Destroyer (a Bestia targeting player cities)

+### Rift Event

+Starting in areas with big mana presence a first rift opens up.
+These are detactable with Spells which reveal big mana concentrations and also can be detected by special rift detection spells or devices.
+This should allow the player to aproximatly pin point the rift origin.

+### Mana Crystal Infestation

+In areas with a very high mana concentration a Mana Infestation can manifest.
+It increases mana generation in the area and depending on the concentation is will spawn new crystals next to it.
+The crystals damage every creature or structure in its vicinity, eventually consuming more and more of the planet destroying everything.

+The crystals itself can be destroyed.
+Everything which drains mana or banishes it is helpful to reduce the crystals.

 # Quests